adrazen/cs140e-final-project/labs/2-cross-check/PRELAB.md

     setenv CS140E_2022_PATH /home/engler/class/cs140e-22win/

 To the end of it.
-If you use `bash` you'll do an:
+If you use `bash`/`zsh`, in the relevant file you'll do an:

     export CS140E_2022_PATH=<path to your repo>